Roads in Serbia

 Roads in Serbia are the backbone of its transportation system and an important part of the European road network.
 The total length of roads in the country is 45,419 km, and they are categorized as "state roads" (total length of 16,179 km) or "municipal roads" (total length of 23,780 km).
 All state roads in Serbia are maintained by the public, nation-wide, road construction company JP Putevi Srbije.

 State roads

 Major roads in the country are designated as "state roads", most of which are paved.
 They are categorized into class I and class II, with class I having three subclasses (A, M and B) and class II having two subclasses (A, B).

 State roads, class IA

-Roads that are motorways are categorized as state roads, class IA, and are marked with one-digit numbers (the "A1", "A2", "A3", "A4", "A5", "A6", "A7", "A8" and "A9" road designations represent "autoput", the Serbian word for motorway).
+Roads that are motorways are categorized as state roads, class IA, and are marked with single-digit numbers (the "A1", "A2", "A3", "A4", "A5", "A6", "A7", "A8" and "A9" road designations represent "autoput", the Serbian word for motorway).

-As of April 2024, there are 967.778 km of motorways (аутопут / аutoput) in total.
-Motorways in Serbia have three lanes in each direction (including the hard shoulder), signs are white-on-green, and the normal speed limit is 130 km/h.
+As of June 2026, there are 1056.4 km of motorways (аутопут / аutoput) in total.
+Motorways in Serbia are controlled-access, toll roads, which have three lanes in each direction (including hard shoulder).
+Signs are white-on-green and the normal speed limit is 130 km/h.